dotnet-foundation/election/README.md

-## .NET Foundation Membership information
+## This is the mini-site for the .NET Foundation Board Member Elections